abarichello/bfheroesFesl/README.md

 LOG_LEVEL=DEBUG /INFO.
 ===========================================================================================================================
 # FESL PROTOCOL
 This provides the info about the Backend/FESL .
-Between the Master server , Fesl Server and Theather Server
+Between the Master server , Fesl Server and Theater Server

 ## Overview